 Some more tips to enjoy Kenya to the fullest

-To save costs, you can drive to Masai Mara by car but bear in mind this is a six-hour trip on unpaved roads.
-I would recommend not to drive yourself in Kenya as the roads are very poorly maintained.
+- To save costs you can drive to Masai Mara by car – but bear in mind this is a six-hour trip on unpaved roads.
+I wouldn’t recommend driving by yourself in Kenya, as the roads are very poorly maintained.
 Instead, rent a car with a local driver to take you to your destination.

-It is not recommendable as a tourist to walk alone at night on the streets.
-Hotels will advise you not to get out after sunset without the company of a guide.
+- It’s also not recommended to walk around the streets alone at night as a tourist.
+Hotels will advise you not to venture out after sunset without the company of a guide.

-Always negotiate the prices for products and services.
-Negotiating is culturally rooted so be aware of this to avoid paying too much.
-Make sure you always have some cash in your pocket because it is not always possible to pay with a credit card.
+- Always negotiate the prices for products and services.
+Negotiating is culturally expected, so be aware of this to avoid paying too much.
+Make sure you always have some cash in your pocket too, because it’s not always possible to pay with a credit card.

 Like it?
 Pin it!